 How to Choose the Right Wood for Cooking

 The third category of grillers in the lump charcoal vs. briquettes debate chooses a different option.
 These backyard champions prefer to grill on a log instead of using any form of charcoal.
-Although that means you must manage the volatile gases that escape from the organic product, it does offer the most authentic result.

-When you want to sear a steak, wood products that burn hot and fast will provide the best results.
 That means you’d want to try something like pine when you prepare your charcoal bed for the grill.

 Lump Charcoal Reviews: What Brand Is the Best?